Copyrighted/TIL/README.md

 [HackersAndSlackers Link](https://hackersandslackers.com/flask-application-factory)

 ### AJAX
-AJAX is extremely useful because it allows you to update web applications
+AJAX is extremely useful because it allows you to update parts of your website using Javascript without having to refresh the page.